ooonush/com.alven.fishnet.session-management/README.md

 Clients cannot recognize the PlayerId of other players, and so that they can still distinguish between players, there is a ClientPlayerId.
 This is a unique player identifier that is available to both server and clients.

-### FishNet technical limitations.
+### Unity technical limitations.
 You may need to synchronize SessionPlayer over the network.
 For example, send it using Rpc, or use it in [SyncVar].
 SessionManagement supports a custom serializer that allows you to do this.
-But unfortunately, FishNet does not yet know how to find custom serializers in another Assembly.
+But unfortunately, due to Unity limitations, FishNet can't find custom serializers in other Assemblies.

 You get similar errors in the console:
 ![image](https://github.com/ooonush/com.alven.fishnet.sessionmanagement/assets/72870405/bb35c321-d9a9-4a43-bfdd-9e9b541cf256)